Poster registration closed May 14.

-Posters will be available for asynchronous viewing from June 1-14.
+Posters will be available for asynchronous viewing as soon as the event site opens.
 General Poster Sessions will take place each day, June 15-17.

-CADRE will use the information provided during sign up to create a poster page for the project in the event platform.
-All registered project members will be given presenter privileges, i.e., they will be able to add files, create polls, and use Zoom presenter controls during the live session.
+CADRE used information provided during sign up to create a poster page for the project in the event platform.
+All registered project members were given presenter privileges, i.e., they will be able to add files, create polls, and use Zoom presenter controls during the live session.
 If you need to update the information on the session page after it’s created (e.g., title or description), please email those updates to firstname.lastname@example.org.

-Presenters should take this time to upload their posters, add related resources, and/or create an attendee poll before asynchronous viewing begins on June 1.
+Presenters should take this time to upload their posters, add related resources, and/or create an attendee poll.

 - Instructions on how to upload a poster and Step by Step Guide with Visuals